Suped

 Summarize with

-Quotes around a word in an automated email response usually mean one of four things: the system is inserting a form label, quoting a category chosen by the user, using scare quotes by accident, or carrying punctuation copied from a template.
+Quotes around a word in an automated email response usually mark an inserted form label or a category chosen by the user.
+They can also be misguided emphasis or scare quotes that signal distance or doubt.
 In the phrase "Thank you for submitting an 'Abuse' form", the most likely meaning is that Abuse is the name of a form type or queue, not that the sender doubts the report.

 For deliverability, quote marks around one word do not directly damage inbox placement.
 Filters care more about authentication, sending reputation, recipient engagement, and full-message patterns.
 Still, awkward punctuation can reduce trust and replies, which affects how recipients behave.
 If you want to test the actual message as received, send it through an email tester and inspect the rendered copy, headers, links, and authentication results.